xarianCode/Oracle-LIVE-SQL/README.md

 FOREIGN KEY --this, like a primary key, is used to connect 2 tables together via similarities in information. an example will be shown soon

-CREATE      --kinda obvious, but for clarity. a keyword used to CREATE a new instance of a table, sequence and more
+VALUES      --this is a keyword used when inserting information into a table

 INSERT INTO --also somewhat obvious, but it simply insert information into a table, however it requires both a table and a skeleton